brillout/goldpage/readme.md

 ## Why `ssr-coin`

-`ssr-coin` is about making SSR as easy as possible yet entirely flexible.
+`ssr-coin` is about making SSR as easy as possible without taking away your freedom.

+**Freedom** :dove:

-It takes care of SSR and SSR only: the rest of your stack is entirely up to you and you can use:
+`ssr-coin` takes care of SSR and SSR only: the rest of your stack is entirely up to you and you can use:
-- Any view libray: React, Vue, React Native Web, etc.
+- Any view libray: React, Vue, React Native Web, ...
-- Any server framework: Express, Koa, Hapi, etc.
+- Any server framework: Express, Koa, Hapi, ...
-- Any language: ES7, TypeScript, PostCSS, etc.
+- Any language: ES7, TypeScript, PostCSS, ...
-- Any provider: Redux, GraphQL Apollo, Relay, etc.
+- Any provider: Redux, GraphQL Apollo, Relay, ...
-- Any process manager: Docker, systemd, PM2, etc.
+- Any process manager: Docker, systemd, PM2, ...

-It has many features, such as:
-- Browser auto-reload & server auto-reload.
-- Automatic code splitting & optimal HTTP caching.
-- Pages with no browser-side JavaScript for blazing fast performances (especially for mobile devices).
-- Static pages & generation of static websites.
+**Easy** :sparkles:

+We designed `ssr-coin` with a strong focus on ease of use and we are zero-config believers.

+For example,
+we don't allow you to configure how `ssr-coin` bundles your browser-side JavaScript code.
+If you don't absolutely need to configure something, then we don't allow you to configure it.

+Currently, `ssr-coin` uses Webpack but we will use Parcel as soon as Parcel v2 is released.
+This means that all things related to building will just work.
+You want TypeScript and PostCSS?
+It will work out-of-the-box and you won't have to do anything.
+(That said you can use TypeScript and PostCSS today by installing the `@ssr-coin/typescript` and `@srr-coin/postcss` plugins which will modify the Webpack config for you.)

+**Static-dynamic Apps** :gear:

+You have control over the "staticness" of your pages.

+For example, if you set `doNotRenderInBrowser: true` to a page config, the page is rendered to HTML only.
+That way you can have pages that have no (or very little) browser-side JavaScript.

+This is crucial for mobile devices where browser-side JavaScript is a performance killer.

+Also, stateful & interactive views are complex to develop.
+With `ssr-coin` you can develop apps with dynamic HTML only, like we did with PHP in 1995.

+Using React as an HTML template engine is a wonderful developer experience.
+(React without stateful views is super easy.)

+And with `renderHtmlAtBuildTime` you can control whether the HTML of your page is rendered at built-time or at request-time.
+You can also render pages to the DOM only.
+You have full control over the staticness of your pages.
+With `ssr-coin` you can have highly interactive pages (like an SPA) as well as static pages (like PHP in 1995).

+**Blazing Fast on Mobile** :zap:

+As mentioned in the previous section, you can have pages that have no (or little) browser-side JavaScript.

+If your app is mostly about content, then removing browser-side JavaScript is an effective way to make your pages super fast on mobile.

+Today it's all or nothing: either the entire page is loaded & rendered in the browser or the page is not loaded/rendered at all.
+Bt we are looking into ways of having partial browser-side rendering.
+So that a page with only a couple of interactive views can still be blazing fast on mobile.

+**Batteries included** :battery:

+The usual features are included: browser auto-reload, server auto-reload, automatic code splitting, optimal HTTP caching, etc.

+**Future-proof & Rock-solid** :mountain:

+The modular design of `ssr-coin` means that it is adaptable to whatever comes next.

+For example, `ssr-coin` is view library agnostic.
+A new view library comes and makes React obsolete?
+Cool, and supporting it will simply be a matter of implementing a new plugin.

+Same goes for building:
+`ssr-coin` works with Parcel as well as with Webpack.
+Using the build tool of tomorrow will be breeze.

+Code that is agnostic to the evolution of the web will harden over time: expect `ssr-coin` to become rock-solid.

 <br/>